 Why would I want to see a Chaplain?

-Sometimes when you have a question and somebody doesn’t know the answer they say “God knows”.
-When you have that kind of question it might be time to talk to a Chaplain.
 Almost everybody has deep questions about the meaning of life, about what happens after death, about whether or not there is a God, or about issues which are more ‘everyday’ but no less important.
+These are the sort of issues that you could talk to a chaplain about.
 If you talk to a Chaplain about these things, they will not impose their beliefs on you, but help you to think about the questions for yourself.

 Even if you are not particularly religious, there might be a time when you would like somebody to pray with or for you, to bring you Communion, to give you a prayer mat and point you in the direction of Makkah, or make contact with a leader from your own faith.

 Maybe you don’t really know why you want to speak to a Chaplain, but think it might help.
 Whatever your reason, chaplains are there to support you.

 How can I practice my faith whilst I am in hospital?